COINage: History

+COINage debuted with the Winter 1964 issue.

-This American specialty magazine has seen major changes in the frequency and format of publication in its more than half century existence.
+COINage has seen major changes in the frequency and format of publication in its more than half century existence.
 It changed ownership in May 2014 when it was acquired by E.G.G.
 Earlier.
 There was no regular editor-in-chief for this magazine as a matter of official policy to prevent any narrowing of focus.
 There are also digital copies available.

 In October 2019, the magazine changed from a monthly publishing format to bi-monthly publishing.

 Distribution channels

 The primary distribution channel is the official website.
 However, subscribers source new and old issues from sites like Amazon, magazines.com, and magzter.com.
 It is also sold at the periodicals section of Barnes & Noble.
 It has a Facebook page to connect to readers and potential subscribers.

 The magazine is also distributed through specialty book stores and newsstands.
 Along with Coins, it was one of the top numismatic magazines by circulation, with 71,460 subscribers as of October 2009.